Dinger's Aviation Pages

 Military Applications

 The military applications of autogyros and helicopters were investigated by all the major powers in the 1930s, but the lack of a practical helicopter design and the small load-carrying capacity of autogyros restricted their scope.
 One of the services that were keen to explore the possibilities of rotorcraft was the British Royal Navy.
+As early as 1930 a Cierva C-8 and C-19 were used to trial landings onto a dummy aircraft carrier laid out on a grass airfield.
 In September 1935 a Cierva (Avro built) C30A Rota Mk I autogiro⁵ was trialled from the carrier HMS Furious.
 This led to the issuing the following year of specification 43/36 "A Gyroplane for the Fleet Air Arm ".
 One of the roles of the gyroplane was to be "night shadowing"; keeping contact with an enemy vessel or fleet at night.² The Cierva C40 designed for this role had side-by-side seating.
 A small batch was produced and it was tested by the Navy the following year but rejected (the C40s were passed on to the RAF for Army co-op duties, at least one served in France in 1940).
 In 1938, specification S22/38 was issued calling for an autogyro or helicopter that could be used for spotting or fleet-shadowing and which could also be used for army co-op duties.
 It seems highly likely that the Air Ministry was impressed by Hafner's pioneering work and had written the specification around the designs he hoped to produce.
 However, they had to be open to competitive tenders for major production contracts and so the specification also elicited other responses; Cierva tendered their C-39 autogiro⁵ design and Weir Brothers their W-7 two-rotor helicopter (Fairey also produced an outline proposal).
 As the Air Ministry had hoped, the tender was won by Hafner with his design to be produced by the Pobjoy company, itself a part of the larger Shorts Brothers group of companies.
 Two prototypes were ordered with the serial numbers V8906 and V8909 allocated to them.
 It seems likely that the first would have been the smaller two-seat AR IV design to serve as a smaller-scale flying test-bed for the larger three-seat AR V design which would presumably have been the production version (S22/38 specified a three-person crew and it is hard to see the small AR IV having the endurance to meet the fleet-shadowing requirement).
 Shorts had a history of producing sub-scale flying test-beds for their major projects, like the S31 half-scale Stirling and the Short Scion which reproduced the layout of the Short flying boats on a smaller scale.
 It had been the Pobjoy division of Shorts that had produced these smaller-scale aircraft.

 What the prototype AR IV (serial no V8906) might have looked like based on archive drawings published in articles by Phil Butler in Air Britain's Aeromiltaria magazine in 2013.
 You can see it differs in minor detail from the "EA116" silhoutte above.
 Power was to be provided by a Pobjoy Niagara III engine.